angulardart/site-angulardart/src/angular/guide/architecture.md

   }
 ```

-Angular creates, updates, and destroys components as the user moves through the application.
+Angular creates, updates, and destroys components as the user moves through the app.
 Your app can take action at each moment in this lifecycle through optional [lifecycle hooks](lifecycle-hooks.html), like `ngOnInit()` declared above.

 <div class="l-hr"></div>